 The Discseel Procedure is a non-surgical treatment that is proven to be effective in solving both cervical disc pain and lower back pain.

-Here’s how it works: concentrated fibrin that is uniquely formulated to heal discs flows into the damaged disc’s tears and fissures, sealing them so that the disc can heal itself naturally.
+Here’s how it works: concentrated Fibrin, an FDA-approved substance that is used off-label, is injected into the damaged disc’s tears and fissures, sealing them so that the disc can heal itself naturally.
 Because the disc tissue heals itself, pain relief is sustained and does not return as is prone to happen with other forms of treatment.

 The reason why the Discseel Procedure tends to be more effective than other forms of treatment for cervical disc pain is that it treats annular tears in the disc that cause leaky disc syndrome, rather than simply removing and replacing the disc or fusing discs together.
 Cervical disc degeneration, and disc degeneration in general, are caused by annular tears.
 Spinal fusions and other surgical treatments don’t identify the source of your pain, which leaves them unable to treat the root of the problem.
-Using fibrin that actually seals the disc and promotes the growth of disc tissue is a much more effective procedure for solving neck pain.
+Using Fibrin, an FDA-approved substance that is used off-label, that actually seals the disc and promotes the growth of disc tissue is a much more effective procedure for solving neck pain.

 The best treatment for neck pain caused by issues like cervical disc degeneration and cervical disc herniation is one that encourages the discs to heal themselves rather than removing discs or fusing them together.
 This is the function of the Discseel Procedure, and why it’s most likely your best option for treating your neck pain.
 The Discseel Procedure isn’t the right fit for everyone, so apply today and find out if you’re a candidate!